kubermatic/docs/content/kubermatic/main/references/crds/_index.en.md

 If true it can't be over-written in the cluster configuration |
 | `kubelb` _[KubeLBDatacenterSettings](#kubelbdatacentersettings)_ | Optional: KubeLB holds the configuration for the kubeLB at the data center level.
 Only available in Enterprise Edition. |
+| `apiServerServiceType` _[ServiceType](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.30/#servicetype-v1-core)_ | APIServerServiceType is the service type used for API Server service `apiserver-external` for the user clusters.
+By default, the type of service that will be used is determined by the `ExposeStrategy` used for the cluster. |

 [Back to top](#top)